UniCredit, Santander in talks to merge asset management units

-MILAN Italian bank UniCredit SpA (CRDI.MI) and Spain's Santander SA (SAN.MC) are in talks to merge their fund management businesses and create a European powerhouse overseeing some 350 billion euros (275.26 billion pounds) of assets.
+MILAN Italian bank UniCredit SpA (CRDI.MI) and Spain's Santander SA (SAN.MC) are in talks to merge their fund management businesses and create a European powerhouse overseeing some 350 billion euros ($450 billion) of assets.

 Under the proposed deal, Santander Asset Management will combine with UniCredit's Pioneer unit, with both banks owning about a third each of the new company, UniCredit CEO Federico Ghizzoni told reporters on Tuesday.